vedro-universe/vedro-docs/docs/integrations/unittest-bridge.md

 ### ✅ **Expected Failures**

-Vedro correctly handles `@unittest.expectedFailure`, ensuring that failed tests marked as expected failures do not cause the scenario to fail.
+Vedro correctly handles `@unittest.expectedFailure`, ensuring that tests expected to fail do not cause the scenario to fail.

 ```python
 import unittest